utilitywarehouse/terraform-applier/README.md

 - `POLL_INTERVAL_SECONDS` - (int) (default: `5`) Number of seconds to wait between each check for new commits to the repo
 - `REPO_PATH_FILTERS` - (string) (default: `""`) A comma separated list of sub directories to be applied.
 Supports [shell file name patterns](https://golang.org/pkg/path/filepath/#Match).

+#### Variables needed by terraform resources

+Appart from the variables needed to run terraform-applier, you also need to provide all the variables needed by the used terraform providers and by other terraform resources that you want applied.

 ## Monitoring

 ### Metrics